agenisea/perplexity-completions-mcp/perplexity-completions/DEPLOYMENT.md

 ### Can't Connect from Other Fly App

 1. Verify both apps are in the same Fly organization
-2. Use the exact `.internal` hostname: `perplexity-search-mcp-private.internal`
+2. Use the exact `.internal` hostname: `perplexity-completions-mcp-private.internal`
 3. Check authentication credentials
 4. Verify the server is running: `fly status`